alibabacloud-howto/microservices-with-kubernetes/README.md

         DATABASE_API_ENDPOINT = http://database-app-svc:8080
         ```

         Hence, the back-end web API application returns the user data with user purchase data, and you can see it on your browser with its url.
 For example, http://backend-app.microservices.yyyyy.example.com/api/user?id=1.
-And, you can see the website of the front-end web application shows the user data with user purchase data on your browser with its url too.
+Also, you can see the website of the front-end web application shows the user data with user purchase data on your browser with its url too.
 For example, http://frontend-app.microservices.yyyyy.example.com.

-        Now, you completed to deploy the database API application on the cluster.
+        Now, you completed to deploy the database API application on the Kubernetes cluster.
 Please note that we don't update Ingress configuration because we keep the database API application private.

 Congratulation!
 You already completed to create a microservice on Kubernete cluster!
 It contains a front-end web application, back-end web API application, and database API application with MySQL database.
 The content is simple and small but it gets the basic of microservices architecture on Kubernetes.
 And you already know how to use Terraform with Alibaba Cloud, and also you already know how to use Alibaba Cloud Container Service, Container Registory, and DNS with Kubernetes.